 In the News

-Dr. Vannucci is is an Associate Professor in Clinical Psychology at the Adler School; a licensed clinical psychologist with private practice; and a Certified Positive Discipline Parent Educator.
-At the Adler School, she teaches as part of the School's Adler Child Guidance Center, through which faculty and students provide parenting education at community sites throughout Chicago.
+Dr. Vannucci is is an Associate Professor in Clinical Psychology at the Adler University; a licensed clinical psychologist with private practice; and a Certified Positive Discipline Parent Educator.
+At the Adler University, she teaches as part of the University's Adler Child Guidance Center, through which faculty and students provide parenting education at community sites throughout Chicago.
 Her clinical specialties include parenting, couples therapy, interpersonal issues, and trauma.

 Click here to read "Positive parenting: Beyond the naughty step."